 2. Say goodbye to sound issues

-Don’t you hate it when you’re really into a movie but the audio is drowned out by the background sounds?
-Roku offers a feature called Speech Clarity that allows you to hear dialogue without having to adjust the volume.
+Don’t you hate it when you’re really into a movie, but the background sounds drown out the audio?
+Roku offers a Speech Clarity feature that allows you to hear dialogue without having to adjust the volume.

 It works by boosting dialogue separately from background content.
 To use Speech Clarity, you’ll need a Roku Smart Soundbar or Roku TV Wireless Speakers.

 Make sure your device is running Roku OS 8.2.2 or higher and, when you’re ready, start streaming content.
 Press the Star button on the Roku remote, then select Sound settings.
 Go to Speech Clarity and choose between the following:

 - Off: Speech Clarity will not engage and dialogue will not modify.

 - Low: Dialogue will be slightly louder than the rest of the noisy scene.

 - High: Dialogue is considerably louder than the rest of the scene.

 Note: For some streaming channels, the Star button serves a different purpose, so you will need to adjust the sound settings from The Roku Channel.